I’ve seen a lot of people at the gym hop in the sauna before they work out.

 Using the sauna before workouts?
 Do this instead

 Many people struggle with joint pain, stiffness, and other injuries.
 The sauna is great for that; however, save that for after your workout.

-A better warm up consists of foam rolling, mobility drills, and proper breathing.
+A better warm-up consists of foam rolling, mobility drills, and proper breathing.

 Foam rolling breaks up knots in your muscles with direct pressure and tension.
-This improves blood flow along with oxygen and nutrient delivery that is blocked by muscle knots.
+This improves blood flow, along with oxygen and nutrient delivery that is blocked by muscle knots.

 Most people are fine with a regular foam roller.
 I use a PVC pipe and the spiked foam roller that digs deep into my muscles.

 Mobility is your ability to get to a desired position or posture.
 Not flexibility.
 The goal is to improve your range of motion.